 - 7 How Do I Prove Negligence After a Restaurant Injury in Florida?

 - 8 How Long Do I Have to File a Lawsuit After a Restaurant Injury in Florida?

-- 9 Contact an Experienced Miami Restaurant Injury Lawyer for a Free Consultation
+- 9 Contact an Experienced Miami, FL Premises Liability Attorney for a Free Consultation

-How Lavent Law Can Help if You Suffered a Restaurant Injury in Miami, FL
+How Lavent Law Personal Injury Lawyer Can Help if You Suffered a Restaurant Injury in Miami, FL

 Dining out in a restaurant is typically a pleasant experience.
 You don’t expect to return home and suffer the unpleasant side effects of food poisoning or be hospitalized after a fall down poorly maintained stairs.

 The restaurant industry is a $50 billion industry in Florida.
 Like any other business, restaurants are required to comply with Occupational Safety and Health Administration (OSHA) and CDC regulations.

 Unfortunately, even the largest restaurant chains in South Florida sometimes cut corners to maximize their profits.